sbrl/hourgraph/README.md

 npm install hourgraph
 ```

 ## Usage
-_If you've installed `hourgraph` locally, substitute all instances of `hourgraph` for `path/to/node_modules/.bin/hourgraph` (basically the path to the `scg-time-plan` entry point)._
+There are 2 parts to using _hourgraph_.
+First, you need a configuration / definition file for your time plan / gantt chart.
+Then, you need to call the CLI to render it to SVG (PNG is currently _not_ supported, but Inkscape can be used to convert - see below).

+### Definition file
-hourgraph takes a [TOML file](https://github.com/toml-lang/toml) as input.
+_hourgraph_ takes a [TOML file](https://github.com/toml-lang/toml) as input.
 Examples files can be found in the [examples directory](https://github.com/sbrl/hourgraph/tree/master/examples).
 In short, the format of a valid time plan file is as follows:

 ```toml
 # Specify global options here